Did You Hear What Happened to Charlotte King?: Plot

-The episode opens with St. Ambrose Hospital chief of staff Charlotte King (KaDee Strickland) hiding in a supply closet after being raped in her office.
-Alternative-medicine specialist Dr. Pete Wilder (Tim Daly) finds and examines her, diagnosing a broken wrist, eye socket and nose and a deep arm laceration, and admits her to the hospital.
-King lies to Wilder, telling him that she was injured in a mugging.
-Wilder calls the police; King attempts to contact her boyfriend, Dr. Cooper Freedman (Paul Adelstein), but cannot reach him because he is out drinking with Dr. Amelia Shepherd (Caterina Scorsone) and Dr. Sam Bennett (Taye Diggs).
+Alternative-medicine specialist Dr. Pete Wilder (Tim Daly) finds St. Ambrose Hospital chief of staff Charlotte King (KaDee Strickland) hiding in a supply closet after she was raped in her office.
+He examines her, diagnosing a broken wrist, eye socket and nose and a deep arm laceration, and admits her to the hospital.
+Charlotte lies to Pete, telling him that she was injured in a mugging.
+Pete calls the police; Charlotte attempts to contact her boyfriend, Dr. Cooper Freedman (Paul Adelstein), but cannot reach him because he is out drinking with Dr. Amelia Shepherd (Caterina Scorsone) and Dr. Sam Bennett (Taye Diggs).
 At the police station psychiatrist Sheldon Wallace (Brian Benben) interrogates Lee McHenry (Nicholas Brendon), who was found with blood on his clothes.
-After nurses photograph King's injuries, Dr. Addison Montgomery (Kate Walsh) realizes that King was raped and offers her a rape kit.
-During her pelvic examination, King refuses the rape kit and tells Montgomery not to tell anyone else about the rape.
-Freedman arrives with Shepherd and Bennett, and is surprised at the extent of King's injuries.
-During the CT scan, King and Shepherd bond over their shared drug addiction when King refuses pain medication.
-Shepherd admits drinking alcohol again, and King offers to take her to Alcoholics Anonymous meetings.
-Shepherd sutures King's wounds, which causes King great pain; Freedman feels powerless, unable to protect her.
+After nurses photograph Charlotte's injuries, Dr. Addison Montgomery (Kate Walsh) realizes that Charlotte was raped and offers her a rape kit.
+During her pelvic examination, Charlotte refuses the rape kit and tells Addison not to tell anyone else about the rape.
+Cooper arrives with Amelia and Sam and is surprised at the extent of Charlotte's injuries.
+During the CT scan, Charlotte and Amelia bond over their shared drug addiction when Charlotte refuses pain medication.
+Amelia admits drinking alcohol again, and Charlotte offers to take her to Alcoholics Anonymous meetings.
+Amelia sutures Charlotte's wounds, which causes Charlotte great pain; Cooper feels powerless, unable to protect her.